 The LEAD Program’s curriculum, assessment, and research projects are based on the Leader-Follower Framework.
 The four "C" elements of the LEAD framework were developed by Dr. Charles Callahan, Colonel (Ret), US Army and Dr. Neil E. Grunberg in 2014, which describes: Character, Competence, Context, Communication.
 The PITO aspect of the LEAD framework (Personal, Interpersonal, Team, Organizational) was based on the USAF Academy Leadership Model to address four psychosocial levels of interaction.
 This framework applies to leaders, managers, and followers.
 The four “C” elements include:

-- Character (“Who” the leader is) refers to physical and psychological aspects of the individual (e.g., physical characteristics, appearance, demographics, attributes, personality, attitudes, beliefs, values).
+- Character (“Who” the individual is) refers to physical and psychological aspects of the individual (e.g., physical characteristics, appearance, demographics, attributes, personality, attitudes, beliefs, values).

-- Competence (“What” the leader knows and does) refers to role-specific knowledge and skills and to general leadership knowledge and skills (e.g., critical thinking, decision-making, problem solving, motivating others, conflict resolution, emotional intelligence).
+- Competence (“What” the individual knows and does) refers to role-specific knowledge and skills and to general leadership knowledge and skills (e.g., critical thinking, decision-making, problem solving, motivating others, conflict resolution, emotional intelligence).

-- Context (“When” and “Where” leadership occurs) includes physical (e.g., time of day; climates; nutritional state, sleep, physical well-being), psychological (e.g., behavioral health), social (e.g., size and relationships within a group), and cultural (e.g., cultural values, practices, attitudes, beliefs) environments.
+- Context (“When” and “Where” leadership/followership occurs) includes physical (e.g., time of day; climates; nutritional state, sleep, physical well-being), psychological (e.g., behavioral health), social (e.g., size and relationships within a group), and cultural (e.g., cultural values, practices, attitudes, beliefs) environments.

 All four “C” elements occur across four psychosocial levels interaction (PITO):

 - Personal refers to psychological and biological aspects of the individual.